aaronodonoghue96/hangman-python/README.md

 Both winning and losing allow you play again
 Selecting yes takes you back to the start of the game with a new randomized word Selecting no takes you back to the main menu
-In the main menu and difficulty selection menu, all options are case insensitive In the main menu:
+In the main menu and theme selection menu, all options are case insensitive In the main menu:
- - Selecting P for Play will take you to the difficulty selection menu to choose what level you want to play
+ - Selecting P for Play will take you to the theme selection menu to choose what level you want to play
  - Selecting R for Rules will show you the rules of the game
  - Selecting S for Stats will show you your stats, i.e. your total wins, total losses, current win streak, and win ratio
  - Selecting Q for Quit will end the game
-In the difficulty selection menu:
+In the theme selection menu:
- - Selecting E for Easy will select a word from the easy word list
+ - Selecting A for Animals will select a word from the animals word list
- - Selecting M for Medium will select a word from the medium word list
+ - Selecting F for Food will select a word from the food word list
- - Selecting H for Hard will select a word from the hard word list
+ - Selecting C for Colours will select a word from the colours word list
- - Selecting I for Impossible will select a word from the impossible word list In the stats menu:
+ - Selecting I for Instruments will select a word from the instruments word list In the stats menu:
  - If no games have been played, win ratio is 0, and a message is shown to the player to explain they have played no games so there are no wins (this is to avoid division by zero when calculating the ratio)